Patient safety organization: Patient Safety Commissioner

+As implementation of the Patient Safety Commissioner for Scotland Act 2023 a Patient Safety Commissioner for Scotland will be appointed by the Scottish Government.

 United States

 On July 29, 2005, the United States Congress established guidelines for Patient Safety Organizations under the Patient Safety Quality Act of 2005.
 The focus of the legislation is to provide incentives for clinicians to participate in voluntary initiatives to improve the outcomes of patient care, provide information about the underlying causes of errors in the delivery of health care, and to disseminate this information in order to speed the pace of improvement.

 Composition

-President Clinton's Advisory Commission on Consumer Protection and Quality in the Health Care Industry completed its work on March 12, 1998.
-Its final report. entitled "Quality First: Better Health Care for All Americans," recommends the following characteristics of a patient safety organization:
+President Bill Clinton's Advisory Commission on Consumer Protection and Quality in the Health Care Industry completed its work on March 12, 1998.
+Its final report, entitled "Quality First: Better Health Care for All Americans," recommended the following characteristics of a patient safety organization: